Boast.ai raises $23M to help businesses get their R&D tax credits – TechCrunch

 “The way I think to bootstrap a company is three things,” Lobo explained.
 “One, customers are looking for an outcome.
 Get them that outcome in the fastest, cheapest way possible.
 Two, when you’re doing that, you may have to do a lot of manual work.
 Figure out what those manual touch points are and then build the workflow to automate that.
 And once you have those two things, then you’ll have enough data to start working on artificial intelligence and machine learning.
 Those are the key learnings that we learned the hard way.”

-So after doing some of that manual work, Boast can now automatically pull in data using tech tools like JIRA and GitHub and a company’s financial tools like QuickBooks and (soon) ADP.
+So after doing some of that manual work, Boast can now automatically pull in data using tech tools like JIRA and GitHub and a company’s financial tools like QuickBooks, Gusto and (soon) ADP.
 It then uses its algorithms to cluster this data, figure out how much time employees spend on projects that would qualify for a tax credit and automate the tax filing process.
 Throughout the process — and to interact with the government if necessary — the company keeps humans in the loop.

 “So all our [customer success] team is engineers,” Lobo noted.
 “Because if you don’t have engineers they can’t inform the decision-making process.
 They help figure out if there are any loose ends and then they deal with the audits, communicating with the government and whatnot.
 That’s how we’re able to effectively get SaaS-like margins or more.”